sergiotapia/kryten/README.md

 minimal resource usage.
 For real.

 - **CLI only**
+- Tiny footprint: Kryten is only 125Kb.
 - SQLite for portability and easy backups.
 - Ask any question you want.
 - Show your chat history for a single file.
 - Show your chat history across all files.
 - Documents are cached so questions are snappy.
 - Run without ceremony.
 No need for configurations.

+My intent is for Kryten to be used by other apps to power their RAG workflows.

 ## Usage Guide: